Last updated on: May 31, 2022

 - It is the individual’s responsibility to submit a complete and accurate application by the application deadline.
 Incomplete applications will not be processed.
 All applications are processed within 20 business days of receipt.

-- BPS has partnered with its testing vendor, Prometric, to make available a Live Remote Proctoring (LRP) option for the April – June 2021 Examination Window as an extension of a BPS pilot program, with certain restrictions*.
+- BPS has partnered with its testing vendor, Prometric, to make a Live Remote Proctoring (LRP) available as a limited option for the April – May 2022 and the September – October 2022 Examination Windows as an extension of a BPS pilot program, with certain restrictions*.
 For more details on this offering, please review the Live Remote Proctoring appendix below.

 Please update your MyBPS profile immediately with changes in information (e.g., mailing address, e-mail address, etc.) to ensure timely communication.
 Address and name changes made after the mailing of certificates will result in a $50 USD charge for a duplicate certificate.
 Name changes that occur after submission of the application must be requested and received no later than 30 days after the application deadline, in order to be updated in time for your examination appointment.

-BPS certification examinations are administered by Prometric, through its affiliated test sites.
-Candidates may test within scheduled examination administration windows domestically or internationally through its affiliated test sites.
-Live Remote Proctoring (LRP) is an option offered for the April – June 2021 Examination Window as an extension of a BPS pilot program, with certain restrictions*.
+BPS certification examinations are administered by Prometric, through its affiliated test centers.
+Candidates may test within scheduled examination administration windows domestically or internationally through its affiliated test centers.
+Live Remote Proctoring (LRP) is a limited option offered for the April – May 2022 and the September – October 2022 Examination Windows as an extension of a BPS pilot program, with certain restrictions*.
 For more details on this offering, please review the Live Remote Proctoring appendix below.

-Five basic steps are required to apply for the BPS Certification Examination (International candidates, please refer to the “Helpful Tips Guide” for detailed information on requirements).
+Five basic steps are required to apply for the BPS Certification Examination (International candidates, please refer to the “Helpful Tips for International Candidates Guide” for detailed information on requirements).

 - Create an online MyBPS profile on the BPS website.
 A unique candidate number (IND-XXXXXX) is assigned once the profile is created.